urMisery/Windows-Login-Log-Monitor/README.md

 >
 > And type ./Get-FailedLogins.ps1
 >
-> If you had issue like "Get-FailedLogins.ps1 cannot be loaded because running scripts is disabled on this system.", do this:
+> If you had issue like "**_Get-FailedLogins.ps1 cannot be loaded because running scripts is disabled on this system._**", do this:
 >   1. Type **Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass** command.
 >   2. Confirm changes
->   3. Try to execute script one more time
+>   3. Try to execute script again

 # Example Output
 ```powershell